symfony-cmf/symfony-cmf-docs/book/database_layer.rst

 .. sidebar:: PHPCR Implementations

-    In order to let the Doctrine PHPCR-ODM communicate with the PHPCR, a PHPCR implementation is needed. `Jackalope`_ is the reference PHPCR implementation, which can work with `Apache Jackrabbit`_ (with the `jackalope-jackrabbit`_ package) and with Doctrine DBAL (providing support for postgres, sqlite and mysql) with the `jackalope-doctrine-dbal`_ package.
+    In order to let the Doctrine PHPCR-ODM communicate with the PHPCR, a PHPCR implementation is needed.
+See
+    ":doc:`../cookbook/database/choosing_phpcr_implementation`" for an overview
+    of the available implementations.

 A Simple Example: A Task
 ------------------------